cnti-testcatalog/testsuite/USAGE.md

 <details> <summary>Details for Hardware and Scheduling Tests To Do's</summary>
 <p>

-#### (To Do) Test if the CNF is accessing hardware in its configuration files
+#### :memo: (To Do) Test if the CNF is accessing hardware in its configuration files
 ```
 crystal src/cnf-conformance.cr static_accessing_hardware
 ```
-#### (To Do) Test if the CNF is accessing hardware directly during run-time (e.g. accessing the host /dev or /proc from a mount)
+#### :memo: (To Do) Test if the CNF is accessing hardware directly during run-time (e.g. accessing the host /dev or /proc from a mount)
 ```
 crystal src/cnf-conformance.cr dynamic_accessing_hardware
 ```
-#### (To Do) Test if the CNF is accessing hugepages directly instead of via [Kubernetes resources](https://github.com/cncf/cnf-testbed/blob/c4458634deca5e8ab73adf118eedde32904c8458/examples/use_case/external-packet-filtering-on-k8s-nsm-on-packet/gateway.yaml#L29)
+#### :memo: (To Do) Test if the CNF is accessing hugepages directly instead of via [Kubernetes resources](https://github.com/cncf/cnf-testbed/blob/c4458634deca5e8ab73adf118eedde32904c8458/examples/use_case/external-packet-filtering-on-k8s-nsm-on-packet/gateway.yaml#L29)
 ```
 crystal src/cnf-conformance.cr direct_hugepages
 ```
-#### (To Do) Test if the CNF Testbed performance output shows adequate throughput and sessions using the [CNF Testbed](https://github.com/cncf/cnf-testbed) (vendor neutral) hardware environment
+#### :memo: (To Do) Test if the CNF Testbed performance output shows adequate throughput and sessions using the [CNF Testbed](https://github.com/cncf/cnf-testbed) (vendor neutral) hardware environment
 ```
 crystal src/cnf-conformance.cr performance
 ```